maflcko/b-c-gui-translations-review/reviews/zh_CN.md

         <translation>关于 %1 (A)</translation>

 YES
-The translation includes an extraneous " (A)" at the end, which is not present in the source and could cause confusion or formatting issues.
+The translation adds "(A)" which is not present in the English source text, making it inaccurate.
+This is unnecessary and could be confusing.

 Correct translation:
 关于 %1